Singapore Airlines

 Does SIA Own Any Subsidiary Airlines?

-As is the case with many major airlines and airline groups in the past few years, SIA has also setup its own low cost airline to intercept travellers with a smaller budget: Scoot.
+As is the case with many major airlines and airline groups in the past few years, SIA has also setup its own low cost airline to intercept travelers with a smaller budget: Scoot.

 Scoot is a wholly Singapore Airlines owned subsidiary, which operates low cost medium to long haul flights, with services to Australia and Europe among other areas.

 The other airline Singapore participates in is Air India.
-The Singaporean flag carrier has a stake in the Indian flag carrier as it part owned Vistara, the airline born from a SIA-TATA Group joint venture, that is now merging with Air India.
+The Singaporean flag carrier has a stake in the Indian flag carrier as it part owned Vistara, the airline born from a SIA-TATA Group joint venture, which is now merging with Air India.
+However, with Air India merging with Vistara in late 2024, Singapore airline's stake in the new carrier was diluted to 25%.